 Even though you may have a business idea that is brilliant and your studies have revealed that there is a lot of potential in the market, it does not pay to rush into establishing the business without first considering the various compliance and liability issues.
 It is the failure to recognize these concerns in time, which is responsible for the very high rate of failure of startups in the first year of existence.
 Invariably, the reason quoted by entrepreneurs that they had rushed into the situation without giving enough time and thought to these aspects.

 Usually, a startup will have a number of co-founders or partners, each of whom may be responsible for bringing to the table certain skills and experience.
 At the time of inception, nobody usually stops to think about a situation where there could be disputes among the partners regarding the way the business is run but since typically entrepreneurs tend to be of a high temperament, the chances of disagreement remain very high and can prove to be completely disruptive to the smooth running of the business.
 You need to ensure that there are watertight contracts in place so that in the case of any disputes the contracts can be enforced and all the partners get a fair deal.
-The subjects that the contracts will normally include are intellectual property rights, the equity and profits of the business as well as its assets and liabilities.
+The subjects that the contracts will normally include our intellectual property rights, the equity, and profits of the business as well as its assets and liabilities.
 All the documentation will need to be reviewed by competent business attorneys to ensure that all issues have been addressed.

 Many startups are established by entrepreneurs who are dissatisfied in their employment and leave to pursue their dreams.
 However, if the business concept or any particular product idea had been thought of during the earlier employment, it could potentially be a challenge to the new business if the former company contests it.
 The founder of the startup may also be subject to a non-compete or non-disclosure agreement that he may have executed with his former employer.
 It needs to be clearly proven that the new business is not utilizing the trade secrets, the list of customers or any other confidential knowledge.